zackforbing/ruby-submissions/1510/module_4_assignments/refactor-tractor/penney-and-beth.markdown

 ## Was the work in the spirit of refactoring?
 (5 points)

-  Yes - juicy refactor!
+  Yes - juicy refactors!

 ## Did the student reply to the PRs she/he/ze was tagged in?
 (5 points)

-  No - 0 points
+  Yes - 5 points

 ## Did the student respond to feedback they got in their PR?
 (5 points)

-  No 0 points
+  No - 0 points

 ## Instructor Feedback

 Responding in tagged PRs is important - as well as responding to feedback given.

-11/25
+17/25